aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/isectionslidecollection/_index.md

 ---
 title: ISectionSlideCollection
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents a collection of a slides in the section.
+description:  Represents a collection of a slides in the section.
 type: docs
 weight: 1007
 url: /java/com.aspose.slides/isectionslidecollection/